LeToNode/Play2.0-CN-doc/javaGuide/main/upload/JavaFileUpload.md

 # Handling file upload

-## Uploading files in a form using multipart/form-data
+## Uploading files in a form using `multipart/form-data`

-The standard way of uploading files in a Web application is to use a form with a special `multipart/form-data` encoding.
-It allows to mix standard form data with file attachment.
+The standard way to upload files in a web application is to use a form with a special `multipart/form-data` encoding, which allows to mix standard form data with file attachments.

-Start by writing an Html form:
+Start by writing an HTML form:

 ```
 @form(action = routes.Application.upload, 'enctype -> "multipart/form-data") {